 Glorious Devon, that's what the poet William Blake called it.
 And for the visitors who spend their holidays on its beaches or explore the spectacular landscape of the moors, this county is truly glorious.

-Devon is England's third largest county and lays claim to two national parks - Dartmoor and Exmoor - and two distinctively different sections of England's long coastline.
-In the north, Atlantic swells content avid surfers while the south of the county faces the English Channel and claims a share of England's beautiful Jurassic Coast.
+Devon is England's third largest county and lays claim to two national parks - Dartmoor and Exmoor - and two distinctly different sections of England's long coastline.
+In the north, Atlantic swells content avid surfers, while the south of the county faces the English Channel and claims a share of England's beautiful Jurassic Coast.